 For the first three months, a burning pain is usually the first symptom followed by swelling, hyperhidrosis, coolness to the touch, and redness with vasomotor instability which results in increased dependency.
 Another physical change that can occur in this stage is demineralisation of the underlying bony skeleton as a result of disuse of the limb.

 2. Subacute RSD

-If treatment of RSD does not begin in the acute phase, the condition may progress to the second stage which can last up to 9 months.
-In this subacute stage, the patient develops persistent, severe pain in the affected limb, and fixed edema.
-Loss of function increases because of the enhanced pain, as well as thickening and scarring of connective tissue in the joints as a result of chronic inflammation.
-Skin and subcutaneous tissues begin to atrophy and demineralisation of the underlying bony skeleton that began in the acute stage becomes pronounced.
+If treatment of RSD does not begin in the acute phase, the condition may progress to the second stage which can last up to nine months.
+The subacute stage is characterised by persistent, severe pain in the affected limb, and fixed edema.
+Due to the increase in severity of pain, the affected individual finds it difficult and painful to move the affected limb.
+Prolonged disuse of the limb causes loss of function.
+In this stage, there is also thickening and scarring of connective tissue in the joints caused by chronic inflammation.
+This also greatly contributes to loss of function.

 The chronic stage is the last stage that may develop approximately 1 year after the onset of the disease.
 This stage may last for several years or become permanent.
+For some individuals, RSD symptoms fade away during this last stage.
+However, for those not so fortunate, the symptoms may actually become worse.
 During the chronic stage, the pain level varies and may subside or continue undiminished.
 Edema may subside over time and the skin will be dry, pale, cool, and shiny.
 Stiffness of the affected area, as well as loss of function are more pronounced.